magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/basic-mqtt.md

 MQTT Based Authentication is available for devices that connect using MQTT.
-Once the device is created in ThingsBoard, the default access token is generated.
+Once the device is created in IoT Hub, the default access token is generated.
 You may change the credential type if your device profile is configured to use [mqtt transport type](/docs/{{docsPrefix}}user-guide/device-profiles/#transport-configuration).
 In order to connect the device to a server using Basic MQTT credentials, the client must specify the client id and/or username and password.